Patricroft: Transport

 Bus services in the area are provided by Arriva North West, Diamond Bus North West and Go North West.
 Routes are co-ordinated by Transport for Greater Manchester.

 Notable people

 Sir Edwin Alliott Verdon Roe was born in Patricroft in 1877.
-He was the first Englishman to make a powered flight (in 1908 at Brooklands), and the first Englishman to fly an all-British machine a year later, on Hackney Marshes.
-He founded the Avro company, one of the world's first aircraft manufacturers, in 1910.
-Humphrey Verdon Roe, his brother, was co-founder of Avro and also co-founder of the first birth control clinic in Britain with Marie Stopes.
-Frederick Powell, a WW1 flying ace, also was born in Patricroft.

-The campaigning journalist and editor Harold Evans was born in Patricroft in 1928.
+He was the first Englishman to make a powered flight, achieving this in 1908 at Brooklands, and to fly an all-British aircraft a year later on Hackney Marshes.
+He founded the Avro company, one of the world's earliest aircraft manufacturers, in 1910.
+His brother, Humphrey Verdon Roe, was co-founder of Avro and later co-founded Britain's first birth-control clinic with Marie Stopes.
+Frederick Powell, a First World War flying ace, also was born in Patricroft.
+The campaigning journalist and editor Harold Evans was born there in 1928.